frintjs/frint-props/packages/frint-props/README.md

 ## Concepts

-The package consists of multiple functions, that enables you to compose your props as an RxJS Observable.
+The package consists of multiple functions that enable you to compose your props as an RxJS Observable.

 There are two kinds of functions: